AvilaAi/MiniPianoGame/README.md

 # MiniPianoGame

-A mini piano game play with mouse and keyboard made with React.
+A mini piano game play with mouse and keyboard made with React.js

 Works on Chrome or Firefox, not Safari